tc39/code-of-conduct/Enforcement.md

 ### Conflicts of Interest

-In the event of any conflict of interest a subcommittee member must immediately notify the other members, and recuse themselves if necessary.
+In the event of any conflict of interest - i.e., members who are personally connected to a situation - a subcommittee member must immediately notify the other members, and recuse themselves if necessary.

 [Code of Conduct Enforcement Subcommittee]: Committee.md
 [Reporting Guidelines]: Reporting.md